Surance/das-pech-spoorweg/README.md

 ## Getting Started

-To conduct an experiment, you define your requirements within the main function.
-Additionally, you have the option to specify visualization preferences.
-In line INPUT LINE, you can choose between matplotlib and plotly visualizations (referred to as visualise_plot and visualise_map, respectively) by setting them to True or False, with the default being True.
-The advantages of the map/plotly visualisation are that you're able to single out a single traject by double clicking it on the legend.
-You can also manually remove trains by clicking on them once in the legend.
-The map visualisation also includes stations that are not written, where you can hover above the stations with your cursor to retrieve the station name.
-The advantages of the matplotlib/ plot visualisation are that you get to see all the station names in one glance.

 ### Prerequisites

 This code has been fully written in [Python3.9.18](https://www.python.org/downloads/).
 All neccessary packages to run the code successfully can be found in requirements.txt.
 These are easy to download using pip dmv. using the following instructions: